NikhilChandraDevarasetti/Hands_on_projects/README.md

 Good at handling version control and resolving merge conflicts effectively.

 Committed to continuous learning and staying updated with latest AI/ML trends.

+Professional Experience Highlights
+Developed and deployed predictive ML models using PyTorch and TensorFlow for diverse use cases including fraud detection, churn prediction, and document classification.

+Built a DeepLabV3+ based semantic segmentation model on Vertex AI for bird sound denoising, achieving a high IoU and F1-score.

+Designed and trained a PyTorch model on AWS SageMaker for point-based medical image analysis with 85%+ VHS score accuracy.

+Created a Dense Passage Retrieval pipeline using fine-tuned LLaMA2/Mistral models to enhance document retrieval relevance.

+Built a custom generative AI pipeline using MusicGen and Mustango models for text-to-music generation tasks on A100 GPUs.

+Developed an intelligent document processing system using Azure AI Search and Azure OpenAI for real-time classification and analysis.

+Fine-tuned LLMs for text summarization from Electronic Health Records (EHRs), leveraging Hugging Face and GPT-based models.

+Built NeoBot, an LLM-powered customer support chatbot with retrieval-augmented generation (RAG) and hybrid semantic search.

+Designed a multi-output disease classification system on Vertex AI using EfficientNet-b6 and achieved high F1-score.

+Developed a GAN-based model for image super-resolution, significantly improving PSNR and SSIM for blurry inputs.

+Deployed an HR Chatbot using RASA integrated with employee portals and mobile applications.

+Built an intelligent search engine using Elasticsearch with fuzzy matching, n-gram analysis, and spell-check APIs.

+Developed an ML-based lead scoring system for an ed-tech client to prioritize conversions based on user behavior data.

+Created a telecom churn prediction model using XGBoost and SMOTE, improving customer retention strategy effectiveness.

+Implemented a real-time model monitoring and feedback loop using SageMaker pipelines and Docker containers.

+Delivered object detection and organ segmentation solutions using YOLO, U-Net, and custom CNN models in healthcare applications.

+Mentored 10+ student teams in deep learning research projects on Alzheimer detection, lung analysis, and satellite data extraction.

+Won 1st prize in IEEE-ICETCI competition with a DeepLabV3+ based solution for electrical substation feature extraction from satellite data.

+Designed feature engineering pipelines and model training for customer segmentation in financial datasets.

+Conducted hyperparameter tuning experiments and ablation studies on NLP models to optimize classification performance.

+Built scalable data pipelines using PySpark and Databricks for data ingestion, transformation, and ML preprocessing.

+Led API development and testing for ML model endpoints using Flask, FastAPI, and Postman.

+Deployed models using Docker, Kubernetes (AKS/GKE), and GitLab CI/CD for continuous delivery.

+Used SHAP and interpretability tools to explain model outputs to stakeholders and enhance trust in ML decisions.

+Built MLOps workflows with MLflow, Jenkins, and model versioning for tracking experiments and deployments.

+Integrated cloud-native services from AWS, GCP, and Azure to build and manage ML infrastructure end-to-end.

+Researched cutting-edge generative AI models (e.g., Maxim, Vtoonify) for creative tasks such as style transfer and video generation.

+Extracted structured data from documents using YOLOv5 and pytesseract, achieving over 96% recall in classification.

+Conducted extensive experiments comparing generative model performance using metrics like CLAP Score, ROUGE, BLEU, and NDCG.

+Collaborated with cross-functional teams including product managers, DevOps, and business analysts for project alignment and deployment.

+Automated model testing and feedback logging systems for deployed LLMs in production environments.

+Managed cloud resources and GPU allocations (A100, V100) for distributed training and cost-efficient experimentation.